beaubreedlove/FantasyFootball/rules.md

                     1. Winner is 3rd place
                     1. Loser is 4th place
         1. For the sake of prizes, the 3 losing teams in week 14 will be considered 5th, 6th, and 7th place in no particular order.
+        1. Teams who don't qualify for the playoffs will be locked from making player moves including adds and drops, but will still be able to set their lineups.
+            1. The losing teams during week 14 will also be locked from making player moves.
 1.  <a id="money">Money</a>
     1.  <a id="fees">League Fees</a>
         1. Payment